Why Coram Chambers?

 The Application Process

 We are not part of the Pupillage Gateway, but we follow the Pupillage Gateway timetable, available here.
-Accordingly, applications for pupillage have now closed for pupillages commencing in October 2024.

 At all stages of our process we shall make reasonable adjustments for any candidate who requires them.